-- Per FDA Guidance, the FDA also allows waiver of informed consent for FDA-regulated in vitro diagnostic device investigations of leftover human specimens, when investigations meet the criteria for exemption from the Investigational Device Exemptions regulation at 21 CFR812.2(c)(3) and as long as subject privacy is protected by using only specimens that are not individually identifiable.
+- Per FDA Guidance, the FDA also allows waiver of informed consent for FDA-regulated in vitro diagnostic device investigations of leftover human specimens, when:

-- IRB may waive the requirement for the investigator to obtain a signed consent form if it finds either:
+- IRB may document a waiver of the requirement for the investigator to obtain a signed consent form if it finds any of the following:

 - That the study presents no more than minimal risk of harm to subjects and involve no procedures for which written consent is normally required outside of the research context, or